hltcoe/sandle/README.md

 ### Documentation

 See our [API documentation](https://hltcoe.github.io/openaisle) for a description of the subset of the OpenAI API implemented by OpenAisle.
-This documentation is generated using the Swagger UI on our OpenAPI (not to be confused with OpenAI) definition file at `docs/swagger.yaml`.
+This documentation is generated using the Swagger UI on our API definition file at `docs/swagger.yaml`.